langbart/timor.report/inst/timor_report.knit.md

 After Covid, both the South and North coasts were characterized by a consistent increase in the price per kg of catch, but while in the North the trend kept increasing, the South Coast showed a quick drop in the average price.

-(ref:MarketValue) **Mean market value (USD) per kg of the catch.** Mean market value (USD) per kg of the catch for Atauro island (grey), north coast (red) and south coast (light blue), during the period of July 2019 to April 2021.
-The error bars represent the standard error.
-The dashed line shows the linear regression with 95% confidence intervals for each region.
-The dotted red line signifies the start of the COVID-19 lockdown on 28 March 2020.
+(ref:MarketValue) **Mean market value (USD) per kg of the catch.** Mean market value (USD) per kg of the catch for Atauro island (grey), north coast (red) and south coast (light blue), during the period of January 2019 to December 2021.
+The shaded area around the time series represent the 95% confidence interval.
+The line shows the local polynomial regression.
+The grey shaded area define the COVID-19 pandemic period, starting from the lockdown on 28 March 2020.

 ![(\#fig:MarketValue)(ref:MarketValue)](/Users/lore/My Drive/WorldFish/timor.report/inst/timor_report_files/figure-latex/MarketValue-1.pdf)

-(ref:ValueGear) **Mean market value (USD) per kg of the catch of the most used gear types.** Mean market value (USD) per kg of the catch in gill nets, hand lines, long lines, and spear guns during the period of July 2019 to April 2021.
-The error bars represent the standard error.
-The dotted red line signifies the start of the COVID-19 lockdown on 28 March 2020.
+(ref:ValueGear) **Mean market value (USD) per kg of the catch of the most used gear types.** Mean market value (USD) per kg of the catch in gill nets, hand lines, long lines, and spear guns during the period of April 2019 to December 2021.
+The shaded area around the time series represent the 95% confidence interval.
+The line shows the local polynomial regression.
+The grey shaded area define the COVID-19 pandemic period, starting from the lockdown on 28 March 2020.
 The y-axis has free scaling for every gear type.

 ![(\#fig:ValueGear)(ref:ValueGear)](/Users/lore/My Drive/WorldFish/timor.report/inst/timor_report_files/figure-latex/ValueGear-1.pdf)

-(ref:ValueFish) **Mean market value (USD) per kg of the catch of the most frequently caught functional groups** in Atauro Island (grey), north coast (red) and south coast (light blue), during the period of July 2019 to April 2021.
-The error bars represent the standard error.
+(ref:ValueFish) **Mean market value (USD) per kg of the catch of the most frequently caught functional groups** in Atauro Island (grey), north coast (red) and south coast (light blue), during the period of January 2019 to December 2021.
+The shaded area around the time series represent the 95% confidence interval.
+The line shows the local polynomial regression.
+The grey shaded area define the COVID-19 pandemic period, starting from the lockdown on 28 March 2020.
 The y-axis has free scaling for every functional group.
-The dotted red line signifies the start of the COVID-19 lockdown on 28 March 2020.

 ![(\#fig:ValueFish)(ref:ValueFish)](/Users/lore/My Drive/WorldFish/timor.report/inst/timor_report_files/figure-latex/ValueFish-1.pdf)